NaldoGomes0897/xtalk/README.md

 **Slot**: `vad`

-Xtalk has VAD on client side, so you may not need one.
+X-Talk has VAD on client side, so you may not need one.

 <details>
 <summary>Silero VAD</summary>